 Data Protection

-It should also be noted that information relating to a student could be requested at a later date as part of a Subject Access Request under Data Protection legislation, or in a response to a complaint to the Northern Ireland Public Services Ombudsman (NIPSO); therefore, Schools are advised to provide all relevant information to the FSAC as part of the response to the appeal.
+It should also be noted that information relating to a student could be requested at a later date as part of a Subject Access Request under Data Protection legislation, or in response to a complaint to the Northern Ireland Public Services Ombudsman (NIPSO).
+Schools are therefore advised to provide all relevant information to the FSAC as part of their response to the appeal.

 -